clivekahn/hello-world/examples/capture/readmeEDIT.md

 If you are using OpenCV, `imshow` is a good alternative.

 ## Expected Output:
-Left window: Depth output - Right window: Color output:
+See left window for Depth output, right window for Color rendering:
 ![expected output](expected_output.png)

 ## Code Overview